eternaldensity/Sandcastle-Builder/README.md

 Graphics likely by GLR and OTTers, when they are added

-Parts of code and the clockface image by ChronosDragon
+Parts of code and the clockface image by ChronosDragon.

+Icons by ChronosDragon and BlitzGirl.

 Inspired by Orteil's Cookie Clicker